Q and A Harris V Quinn and MN Child Care union

 Contract: Not yet

-Step 2: The state will give AFSCME a list of providers with a current CCAP registration in the last 12 months.
-They need to collect 30 % of the providers on the list to sign cards and that would spur an election.
+Step 2: AFSCME will need to collect 30 % of the providers on the list to sign cards and that would spur an election.
 The cards expire after 6 months and only valid cards will be counted.

 Step 3: Ballots will be mailed out to all eligible voters and they usually need to be returned within 2-3 weeks.
 The state labor board has declined to clarify who will be eligible to vote.
 For certain, any provider who has received a payment in the 12 months preceding the election will get a vote.
 It is unclear if those with a current registration in the last 12 months will also get a vote.
 Only ballots returned are counted so, if only 100 providers send ballots back and 51 are for the union, the union wins.
 It is imperative that you do not sign any card unless you wish to belong to the union.
 It is also imperative that you send back your ballot if you are an eligible voter.